paulbrodersen/entropy_based_binning/README.md

 they partition the data into the two most similarly sized partitions and then recurse on each partition.
-However, this approach only works for a number of bins that is a power of 2, and furthermore is not guaranteed to converge to the optimal solution (for my original use case, the solutions were terrible, which sparked the creation of this module).
+However, this approach only works for a number of bins that is a power of 2, and furthermore is not guaranteed to converge to the optimal solution -- for my original use case, the solutions were terrible, which sparked the creation of this module.

 This module implements the functionality to exhaustively search for the highest entropy binning of a sequence of integers, such that